The high type quadratic Siegel disks are Jordan domains

 \subsection{The statement of the main result}

-The proofs of the results for the bounded type and PZ type stated previously are all based on surgery: either quasiconformal or trans-quasiconformal.
+The proofs of the regularity results for the bounded type and PZ type Siegel disks stated previously are all based on surgery: either quasiconformal or trans-quasiconformal.
 In these proofs, some pre-models, and usually, a single or a family of Blaschke products are needed.
-By surgery, the regularity and the existence of critical points on the boundaries of Siegel disks can be proved at the same time.
+By surgery, the regularity and the existence of critical points on the boundaries of Siegel disks were proved at the same time.

-In this article, we will prove that the Siegel disks of some holomorphic maps are Jordan domains and that Herman's condition is also necessary for the existence of critical points on the boundaries of Siegel disks without using the surgery.
-However, this requires us to restrict the rotation numbers to a special class since we need to use Inou-Shishikura's parabolic and near-parabolic renormalization scheme.
+In this paper, without using surgeries we shall prove that the Siegel disks of some holomorphic maps are Jordan domains and that Herman type rotation number is also necessary for the existence of critical points on the Siegel disk boundaries.
+To this end, it requires us to restrict the rotation numbers to a special class since we need to use near-parabolic renormalization scheme.
 In \cite{IS08}, a renormalization operator $\MMR$ and a compact class $\MF$ that is invariant under $\MMR$ were introduced.
 All the maps in $\MF$ have a special covering structure.
-They have a neutral fixed point at the origin and a unique simple critical point in their domain of definition.
+They have a neutral fixed point at the origin and a unique simple critical point in their domains of definition.
 The renormalization operator assigns a new map in $\MF$ to a given map of $\MF$ that is obtained by considering the return map to a sector landing at the origin.
 As a return map, one iterate of $\MMR f$ corresponds to many iterates of $f\in\MF$.
 To study very large iterates of $f$ near $0$, one hopes to repeat this process infinitely many times.
 However, to iterate $\MMR$ infinitely many times, the scheme requires the rotation number $\alpha$, where $f'(0)=e^{2\pi\ii\alpha}$, to be of \emph{high type}, that is, $\alpha$ belongs to

 for some big integer\footnote{The precise value of $N$ is not known.
-But the value of $N$ is likely to be no less than $20$.
+But the value of $N$ is likely to be not less than $20$.
 It is conjectured that a variation of the invariant class and renormalization may be defined for $N=1$.} $N\in\N$.
-Our main result in this article is the following
+In this paper we prove the following main result.